Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 Fun planning tip: Kapalua mornings are great for beach time, and a reservation dinner later makes the whole day feel perfectly “we planned this,” even if you absolutely did not.

-Safety And Respect Tips
+Kapalua Bay Safety And Reef Respect Tips

 • Never touch coral: it's alive and fragile

-• Give turtles space: watch, do not chase
+• Give turtles space: watch, don't chase

 • Snorkel with a buddy: always